Quick Quiz

 Option b – 12

-Which of the following Constitution Amendment Acts seeks that the size of the Councils of Ministers at the Centre and in a State must not exceed 15% of the total number of members in the Lok Sabha and the total number of members of the Legislative Assembly of that State respectively?
+Which Constitutional Amendment limits the size of the Council of Ministers at the Centre and in States to 15% of the total strength of the Lok Sabha and Legislative Assembly, respectively?

 (a) 91st